Francis Ledwidge

 Francis Edward Ledwidge (19 August 1887 – 31 July 1917) was a 20th-century Irish poet.
 From Slane, County Meath, and sometimes known as the "poet of the blackbirds", he was later also known as a First World War war poet.
-He befriended the established writer Lord Dunsany, who helped with publication of his works.
+He befriended the established writer Lord Dunsany, who helped with the publication of his works.
 He was killed in action at Ypres in 1917.

-Born to a poor family in Slane, County Meath, Ledwidge started writing at an early age, and was first published in a local newspaper at the age of 14.
+Born to a poor family in Slane, County Meath, Ledwidge started writing at an early age and was first published in a local newspaper at the age of 14.
 Finding work as a labourer and miner, he was also a trade union activist, and a keen patriot and nationalist, associated with Sinn Féin.
 He became friendly with a local landowner, the writer Lord Dunsany, who gave him a workspace in the library of Dunsany Castle, and introduced him to literary figures including William Butler Yeats, Æ and Katherine Tynan, with whom he had a long-term correspondence.
-He was elected to a local government post and helped organise the local branch of the Irish Volunteers, while Dunsany edited a first volume of his poetry and helped him secure publication for it.
+He was elected to a local government post and helped organise the local branch of the Irish Volunteers, while Dunsany edited the first volume of his poetry and helped him secure publication for it.